tgquintela/tgquintela.github.io/_software/chatbotQuery.md

 ---
 title: "ChatbotQuery"
-excerpt: "Framework to build simple chatbots."
+excerpt: "Framework to build simple chatbots.
+This framework provides with an easy way to design basic conversations from configurations files."
 collection: software
 type: "Software package"
 date: 2017-10-01